 Homogeneous control field - theory and practice, part I

-Welcome to the first of a series of articles that will be published on OneRing Plus one by one in unspecified intervals.
+Welcome to the first of a series of articles that will be published on OneRing Plus one by one at unspecified intervals.
 This article series aims primarily to present the basics of theory and methodology of creating the simplest form of a homogeneous field.
 In the later parts more complex homogeneous fields will be introduced.

 What’s a homogeneous field anyway